The Growth and Development of the Section of Invertebrate Paleontology

 The Cataloguing Period

-Since the first fossils from North America were collected, illustrated, and described from the shores of the Chesapeake Bay in the 1770’s, invertebrate paleontology has played an integral part in the sciences of geology, biology, and evolution.
+Since the first fossils from North America were collected, illustrated, and described from the shores of the Chesapeake Bay in the 1770s, invertebrate paleontology has played an integral part in the sciences of geology, biology, and evolution.
 Early paleontologists were little more than collectors who described and illustrated fossils.
 This stage in the development of paleontology might be called "the cataloguing period."
 Paleontological publications from this period are filled with beautiful illustrations of new species that had been collected from rocks of various ages from around the globe.
-Proof of the immensity of these endeavors can be found in the extensive collections of the U.S. National Museum and U.S. Geological Survey where tens of thousands of cases of collected material are housed (J. Paleont., 65, p.
+Proof of the immensity of these endeavors can be found in the extensive collections of the US National Museum and US Geological Survey where tens of thousands of cases of collected material are housed (J. Paleont., 65, p.
 171 and Guide to the Smithsonian Archives, 1983, no. 4, 431 p).
 Unfortunately, the collecting phase far outdistanced the description efforts and many collections were never thoroughly studied.
-Nonetheless, by the 1940’s efforts were made to compile the described species into comprehensive volumes.
-This compendium became the Treatise of Invertebrate Paleontology, most volumes of which were published in the 1950’s and 1960’s.
+Nonetheless, by the 1940s efforts had been made to compile the described species into comprehensive volumes.
+This compendium became the Treatise of Invertebrate Paleontology, most volumes of which were published in the 1950s and 1960s.
 The Treatise included illustrations of nominal species of each genus known at the time.
 The Treatise is recognized as the standard reference for the working paleontologist.

 Next: Biostratigraphy & Paleobiology